 Educator resources

-• Lungs are for Life is an evidence-based resource for Ontario educators to help students learn more about about the dangers of smoking and vaping so they can make healthy and informed decisions.
-It was developed by the Canadian Lung Association and is funded by the Ontario Ministry of Education.
+- Lungs are for Life | Canadian Lung Association.
+Evidence-based resource for Ontario educators to help students learn more about about the dangers of smoking and vaping so they can make healthy and informed decisions.

-• Not an Experiment is a website that provides youth and educators with information about the health effects of vaping, industry influences, and more.
-Educator resources for lessons and classroom activities, including an Escape Room game, are available.
+- Not an Experiment | Simcoe Muskoka District Health Unit.
+Website that provides youth and educators with information about the health effects of vaping, industry influences, and more.
+Includes classroom and school-wide resources for elementary and secondary educators.

-• Stop Vaping Challenge website has a youth-oriented vaping education workshop designed to empower young individuals with knowledge and tools to make healthier decisions in the future.
-Educators can use the available slides and slide notes to teach the workshop and lead discussions themselves, or use the pre-recorded video presentations.
-There is also a Stop Vaping Challenge app that teens who vape can use to help them stop vaping and become aware of their vaping habits.
+- Stop Vaping Challenge | University of Toronto.
+Hub for interventions to help youth and young adults stop vaping e-cigarettes.
+Includes a youth-oriented vaping education workshop designed to empower young individuals with knowledge and tools to make healthier decisions in the future.
+There is also a Stop Vaping Challenge app that helps teens reflect on their vaping behaviours through an abstinence challenge.

-• Students Together Moving to Reduce Tobacco Use (STOMP) is a multi-year pilot project (2021-2024) from PHE Canada.
-It takes a comprehensive approach to curb commercial tobacco use by targeting the student population and its unique characteristics, norms and needs directly.
+- Students Together Moving to Prevent Substance Use (STOMP) | PHE Canada.
+Program that takes a comprehensive approach to curb substance use among youth, including smoking, vaping, cannabis, and alcohol use, by targeting the grade 7 to 12 student population and its unique characteristics, norms and needs directly.
 Resources include student and school kits.

-• Quash is an app to help people quit smoking or vaping.
+- Quash | Lung Health Foundation.
+App to help people quit smoking or vaping.
 A free certificate training (self-guided, online) equips adults to deliver the Quash smoking and vaping cessation program to youth in their communities.

-• Vaping Education Resources (grades 4-8) from Ophea provide educators with capacity building tools and conversation starter prompts to support students in developing the knowledge and skills needed to make informed decisions to support their health and well-being.
+- Vaping Education Resources | Ophea.
+Provide educators with capacity building tools and conversation starter prompts to support grade 4 to 8 students in developing the knowledge and skills needed to make informed decisions to support their health and well-being.
 Resources include Instructional Moments videos and Educator Guide, Conversation Starter videos, and tip sheets.

-• Cannabis Education Resources (grade 1-12) from Ophea provide educators and administrators access to evidence-informed information on substance use (specifically cannabis) to help students develop the knowledge and skills needed to make informed decisions to support their health and well-being.
+- Cannabis Education Resources | Ophea.
+Provide educators and administrators access to evidence-informed information on substance use (specifically cannabis) to help students in grades 1 to 12 develop the knowledge and skills needed to make informed decisions to support their health and well-being.
 Resources include Cannabis Education Activity Plans for elementary and secondary students, a Q&A column series, and a resource database.

-• My Brain My Choice is a multi-session program for grade 6 students designed to delay or prevent substance use in youth.
+- My Brain, My Choice | Huron Perth Public Health.
+Three-session program for grade 6 students designed to delay or prevent substance use in youth.
 Teachers will be provided resources to guide discussion of youth perceptions of substances, and support learning about addiction and the impact substances such as nicotine have on the developing brain.
-Students will be encouraged to think critically about media and peer influences, and practice strategies to navigate peer-pressure situations.
-Follow up resources can be shared with parents/caregivers to reinforce key messages from the program.
+Students will be encouraged to think critically about media and peer influences, and practice strategies to navigate peer pressure situations.
+Follow-up resources can be shared with parents/caregivers to reinforce key messages from the program.